20a31a05e8/Personal_Recipe_Book/README.md

 - **🧠 AI-Powered Recipe Recommendations**: Implement recommendation algorithms based on user preferences.
 - **🏡 Integration with Cooking Appliances**: Connect with smart cooking devices.
-- **📈 Enhanced Recipe Analytics**: Offer analytics for recipe.
+- **📈 Enhanced Recipe Analytics**: Offer analytics for recipe. you also can work on the other features that are mentioned above after the introduction of the repository.

 ## 📄 License